bressler1995/jekylltest/pages/signup.md

 image: assets/images/tops_signup_banner.jpg
 ---

-## TOPS Email List
+## Join the Transform to Open Science Community
-We are excited about your interest in the Transform to OPen Science (TOPS) program.
-As we embark on our journey to create a scientific environment more inclusive to all demographics - we are interested in growing our community of open science champions!
+Thank you for your interest in NASA’s Transform to Open Science (TOPS) program.
+Participation and input from the scientific community is vital as we continue working to help create a more inclusive and accessible scientific culture.

-Please fill out the form with your information - once completed, will then add you to the TOP's emailing list - if requested to find out about information and opportunities with TOPS.
-If you are interested in participating in the discussion without being on the email list, you can also join the discussion at <https://github.com/nasa/Transform-to-Open-Science/discussions>
+**Subscribe to the TOPS Monthly Newsletter and Listserv** Subscribe to our newsletter with information about upcoming open science events and announcements.

+**Pre-Enroll in Open Science 101 (OS101)**
+NASA's OS101 is a 5-module curriculum designed to equip researchers, students and citizen scientists with the knowledge and skills to navigate the principles and practices of open science, including developing an open science plan.